Ciapas-Linux/ProfessorMad/README.md

 The letter "w" switches weapons<BR>
 The letter "t" sets you in a precise standing shooting position<BR>
 "Down arrow" changes the shooting position to kneeling position<BR>
-To return to the starting position, press the up arrow again
+To return to the starting idle position, press the up arrow again

 <BR><BR><BR><BR>